ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/4-code-2.md

 ```

-Check the code base compile and pass the checks:
+Check the code compiles and passes the checks:

 ```BASH { output_lines = "4-78" }
 cd build